uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 Crash reports from 2017,2018,2019 in the state of Illinois, USA.
 ]( https://user-images.githubusercontent.com/63623246/198847704-2128a33e-4ecb-4155-a802-e60878d1f137.png "Mapinha"){#fig:map-ihna}

 Using the “X” and “Y” information present in the dataset, a visual distribution of the location of the recorded car crashes is illustrated in the map Figure.
 In the map of Illinois, the red dots represent a pair of “X” and “Y” coordinates, being the location where a car crash happened.
-The majority of car crashes appear to had happened in cities and towns.
+The majority of car crashes appear to have happened in cities and towns.
 The best example would be Chicago, where all around the area, the number of occurrences, or red dots, is significantly higher, which may be presumable given that Chicago and the surrounding areas host a big fraction of the state’s population.
-In a smaller scale, this is also visible that in other cities and towns, such as Springfield and Davenport.
+On a smaller scale, this is also visible in other cities and towns, such as Springfield and Davenport.
 In other locations, the recorded car crashes are much more spaced out, with certain “hotspots” in some highways and roads.

 #### Pie Chart | Lightning Conditions